shaynoorani/ECE4180_CANalyzer/README.md

 #### Wiring Diagram
 <img width="630" alt="Wiring Diagram" src="https://github.com/shaynoorani/ECE4180_CANalyzer/assets/124218592/b021f11a-1659-4db7-b5f6-4b5727ba3e97">

-Note: the TCAN105 is the SMD CAN transducer itself and the wiring shown is for that device however the wires directly from the mbed go through the SOP14 breakout.
+Note: the TCAN105 is the SMD CAN transducer itself and the wiring shown is for that device.
+However, the wires directly from the mbed go through the SOP14 breakout.
 The maping for the TCAN105 pins to the SOP14 pins are TCAN105(1-4) -> SOP14(1-4) and TCAN105(5-8) -> SOP14(11-14).
 This can be seen in the realworld image below.

 #### Closeup of the Electronics
 <img alt="Closeup of the final electronics" width="400px" src="https://github.com/shaynoorani/ECE4180_CANalyzer/assets/124218592/d91efa1b-e216-4a97-999b-a9c67850fe88">